QianhuiWan/TestPackages/README.md

-# In this repository, I included the codes for testing important packages that I used for data analyses.
+# In this repository, I included the codes for testing important packages that I used for my data analyses.

 ## Use `Rcpp`